devonartis/aws-ml-detection-workshop/docs/index.md

 ## Exercise 2: Using AWS Lambda to transform data so it is suitable for model training and inference

 In this exercise, you will use AWS to transform our data.
-In real-world ML/Data Science projects, the data exploration and transofrmation is a critical part of the solution, and often requires a significant time investment.
+In real-world ML/Data Science projects, the data exploration and transformation is a critical part of the solution, and often requires a significant time investment.
 For this lab, we're going to simplify things for you, and just give you a flavor of the data preparation process.
 You will use two Lambda functions to prepare the input data for the ML algorithm from the source CloudTrail and GuardDuty log data.
 You will generate training data consisting of `<principal ID, IP address>` tuples from the CloudTrail logs and then you will call the trained model to make inferences to score the GuardDuty findings from Exercise 1 by using a similar set of tuples generated from the findings.
 The GuardDuty findings are based on the same set of account activity as the CloudTrail logs.

 ### 2.1 Generate training data using CloudTrail logs